isimmons/tickets-please/README.md

 Resources are great for both api and web responses because they give us a place to include/omit properties from the response data.
 User data is a good example of where you don't want to provide any data other than what is needed to the front end (for security and data privacy)

+## Optional Parameters to Load Optional Data
+The client (meaning the developer using our API) may not want certain optional data because it increases the size of the payload.
+When developing apps to use our API it is important to keep things like this in mind.
+Designing and developing an API requires a change in the mindset in this way.
+Our end user, client, customer is a developer, not the average home user.

+With that said, the TicketResource was using the 'includes' property to include user data along with ticket data.
+This needs to be opt-in because the developer may not want to include user information in some scenarios.

+See ApiController.
+This could have been a trait or a base controller.
+It can easily be switched over to a trait if that becomes a better way.
+One might argue that we don't want all of our controllers having access to the include() method for no reason.

+So the method is now available to TicketController and the TicketResource conditionally returns 'includes' only if the user is loaded, via the Laravel provided method whenLoaded().

+Next we optionally load user tickets for the user endpoint.
+As is, it is also loading the relationship with every ticket which is the user data.
+Since we already have the user data we need to think about how best to exclude this extra data when loading tickets with the user.
+Leaving it as is for now.

+One more thing we did is to add/modify the 'links' properties in both TicketResource and UserResource to be consistent with the way Laravel presents pagination links.